What is “PIP” coverage on my auto insurance policy?

 What is PIP coverage?

 Personal injury protection or “PIP” pays for your own medical costs when you’ve been hurt in an accident.
-This is true no matter who is at fault for the crash.
+This is true no matter who is at for the crash.
 This is why PIP is sometimes referred to as “no fault” insurance.
 Your PIP also covers you when you’re a passenger hurt in someone else’s vehicle, or if you’re hit as a pedestrian or on a bicycle.

 Do I have PIP coverage on my policy?